Nicconike/Steam-Stats/README.md

 schedule:
         - cron: "30 18 * * 0"
 ```
+> [!WARNING]
+> Please don't forget any of the steps mentioned in the prerequisites else the Github Action will not work.

 ## Samples (From my [Steam Account](https://steamcommunity.com/id/nicconike/))
 **Example for Steam User Stats**